GoogleCloudPlatform/cloud-hackathons/hacks/adk-ge/solutions.md

 ### Notes & Guidance

-Participants should clone the repository and run it locally:
+Participants should clone the repository and run it locally.

+> [!NOTE]
+> It's possible to run these challenges on a local machine too as long as it's been configured and authenticated with `gcloud`.
+Cloud Shell is the easy option as it already provides these pre-requisites.

 ```shell
 # Clone the skeleton code